 Social media and social selling is a huge part of digital marketing today.
 Integrating with popular social media management platforms like Hootsuite, Oktopost and Buffer is a must for companies that want to spread brand awareness in as many channels as possible.
 Marketing and sales teams will appreciate the added value generated by easily accessing customer information.

 Social Media Integration

 On-premise solutions are installed on your own managed servers and maintained by an internal team.
-Dynamics CRM is a popular CRM solution so you can see how the two deployment types differ.
-On-premise solutions demand a higher overhead cost and both more space and more technical knowledge to implement, but come with some unique benefits.
-These benefits include higher levels of security, control, and customization.
+On-premise solutions demand a higher overhead cost, and both more space and more technical knowledge to implement, but come with some unique benefits.
+These benefits include higher levels of security, control and customization.

 Your CRM records are the lifeblood of your organization.
 Protecting your records is an absolute necessity.
 Be sure to note whether the CRM you’re evaluating provides tools for creating routine data backups and point-in-time snapshots to protect against data loss.

 Having different and customizable user roles is often a large requirement for your CRM.
 You want to make sure the right people have the access they need within the platform – no more, no less.
 Sales reps shouldn’t have administrator-level access.
 Having advanced access encryption prevents breaches and keeps your customer’s valuable information safe in your hands.

 To help out your CRM search, we put together a few extra tips on how to ensure a smooth search and implementation process.
 In our experience, companies that utilize these tips end up with a more cohesive, collaborative process.
 This results in leading them to the best CRM solutions on the market.

 Build a CRM Requirements Document

 Now that you know the core CRM software requirements, go the intelligent route by building a CRM checklist.
 Building this document is a key step in selecting the right CRM the first time.